Skip to main content

 API key hygiene

-• One key per service — create a separate key for each backend service or environment so you can rotate or revoke a single key without affecting others.
+• One key per environment — use separate App Secrets for development, staging, and production so you can rotate or revoke one without affecting the others.

-• Never expose keys client-side — API keys belong on your server.
+• Never expose keys client-side — API credentials belong on your server.
 Do not embed them in mobile apps, browser JavaScript, or public repositories.

 • Store in secrets managers — use environment variables or a dedicated secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.), not plaintext config files.